particle-iot/docs/src/content/en/shared/firmware.md

 When using manual mode:

-- The user code will run immediately when the Core is powered on.
+- The user code will run immediately when the device is powered on.
-- Once the user calls [`Spark.connect()`](#spark-connect), the Core will attempt to begin the connection process.
+- Once the user calls [`Spark.connect()`](#spark-connect), the device will attempt to begin the connection process.
-- Once the Core is connected to the Cloud ([`Spark.connected()`](#spark-connected)` == true`), the user must call `Spark.process()` regularly to handle incoming messages and keep the connection alive.
-The more frequently `Spark.process()` is called, the more responsive the Core will be to incoming messages.
+- Once the device is connected to the Cloud ([`Spark.connected()`](#spark-connected)` == true`), the user must call `Spark.process()` regularly to handle incoming messages and keep the connection alive.
+The more frequently `Spark.process()` is called, the more responsive the device will be to incoming messages.
 - If `Spark.process()` is called less frequently than every 20 seconds, the connection with the Cloud will die.
-It may take a couple of additional calls of `Spark.process()` for the Core to recognize that the connection has been lost.
+It may take a couple of additional calls of `Spark.process()` for the device to recognize that the connection has been lost.

 System.factoryReset()
 ----